tedchen0001/OSCP-Notes/FileTransfer.md

-Download a file from the server with SSH
+:arrow_forward: Download a file from the server with SSH

 command
 ```